macloo/python-beginners/week02/README.md

 Students read chapter 3 in Sweigart.
 They also begin to learn about web scraping; that is covered in a separate part of this repo.

 Now we start writing functions in Python3.
-We'll write files in [Atom](https://atom.io/) and save them with the `.py` extension.
+We’ll write files in [Atom](https://atom.io/) and save them with the `.py` extension.

-To run a function named `foobar.py` that's in the current directory, type this at the bash prompt (`$`):
+To run a function named `foobar.py` that’s in the current directory, type this at the bash prompt (`$`):

 ```bash
 python3 foobar.py